 Breathing techniques can be helpful for everything from controlling chronic pain to stopping a panic attack.
 But breathing techniques can do more than help fix specific problems.
 They can be good for your lungs in general, and that’s not all you can do for your lungs.
-Here are some exercises that help keep your respiratory tract healthy, according to experts.
+Here are some exercises that help you breathe better and keep your respiratory tract healthy, according to experts.

 Practice deep breathing